Family Engagement and Services

 Training

-Our program believes that parents are the experts on their child.
+Our program believes that families are the experts on their children.
 Participating in relevant training -including learning more about deafblind matters- and gathering information from various sources helps families build their confidence and advocacy skills.
-Edgenie helps family members access training on a variety of topics and provides training to groups on family engagement.
+Edgenie helps family members access training on various topics and provides training to groups on family engagement.
 She was instrumental in the development of our successful Family Engagement and Leadership trainings that have created new and enthusiastic leaders advocating for deafblind services in schools and in the community.

 Collaboration

-Edgenie collaborates with a variety of family organizations at the state and national levels.
-At the state-level her collaboration includes such organizations as the Deaf-Blind Multi-handicappped Association of Texas, Texas Chargers, Texas Hands and Voices, Deaf-Blind Camp of Texas, and Texas Parent to Parent.
-She contributes to the Outreach Programs newsletter, Texas SenseAbilities, especially on articles about and for family members.
+Edgenie collaborates with various family organizations at the state and national levels.
+At the state level her collaboration includes such organizations as the Deaf-Blind Multi-handicapped Association of Texas, Texas Chargers, Texas Hands and Voices, Deaf-Blind Camp of Texas, Texas Hands & Voices, Partners Resource Network, and Texas Parent to Parent.
+She serves as one of the Family Wisdom Section Editors for Texas SenseAbilities, the publication’s section for and by family members.

-At the national level Edgenie is on the board of the National Family Association for Deafblind serving on the Affiliate Network Committee and Policy, Information, and Education Committee.
+At the national level, Edgenie is on the board of the National Family Association for Deafblind serving as the Affiliate Network Coordinator.
 She had the pleasure of being the local host for the 2012 and 2016 NFADB Family Leadership Symposium.
 Edgenie was Product Manager for the video on deafblind awareness, Moments of Joy.
-She has also worked with the National Center on Deaf-Blindness on such projects and their Family Engagement Initiatives, Open Hands, Open Access Intervener Learning Modules.
+She has also worked with the National Center on Deafblindness on such projects and their Family Engagement Initiatives, Open Hands, Open Access Intervener Learning Modules.

-To check out family resources and organizations, visit our topical resources page.
+Check out the following family engagement opportunities and visit our topical resources page

 Family-to-Family Communities Project (F2FC)